kft334/Knodes/README.md

 3 Nodes:

 - Image(s) to Websocket (Base64)
--- Accepts images and returns base64 images using the websocket.
-Optionally returns a tag for routing.
+-- Accepts a batch of image tensors and returns an array of base64 encoded images using the websocket.
+Returns a string (Actions) for routing.

 - Load Image (Base64)
--- Accepts a base64 encoded image and returns a tensor.
+-- Accepts a base64 encoded image and returns an image tensor.

 - Load Images (Base64)
--- Accepts a string with the following structure: 0xffff (Image count) 0xffffffff (Image1 length) Image1 (base64) ...
-0xffffffff (ImageN length) ImageN (base64)
+-- Accepts a string with the following structure: 0x4(Image count) 0x8(Image1 length) Image1(base64) ...
+8X(ImageN length) ImageN(base64)
--- Returns tensors for all the images.
+-- Returns a batch of image tensors.